-In this post, we’re going to take a look at the lives and careers of 19 of the most famous male country singers of all time.
+And country music will not be what it is today without the artists, musicians, and singers.
+Let’s take a look at the lives and careers of 31 of the greatest and most famous male country singers of all time.
+Enjoy reading!

 McGraw started playing guitar in college, and in 1989 he moved to Nashville.
 He played in a bar until he was discovered and signed by Curb Records in 1990.

-“The Man in Black,” Johnny Cash is indisputably one of the most influential country musicians of all time.
+Reigning during the mid-1950s is singer-songwriter Johnny Cash.
+Selling more than 90 million records worldwide, he is indisputably one of the most influential country musicians of all time.

-As a boy growing up in Kingsland, AR, Cash knew he wanted to be a musician.
+As a boy growing up in Arkansas, Cash knew he wanted to be a musician.
 He joined the Air Force and later become an appliance salesman before recording his first single in 1955.

 When “Cry Cry Cry” became a #14 hit, Cash left his sales job and recorded “Folsom Prison Blues” and “I Walk the Line,” quickly propelling him to fame.